godwokenrises/godwoken-doc/docs/gaslessWithERC4337.md

 > ERC-4337 = seedless feature + gasless feature

 While in Godwoken, we only do the last half of it.
 We believe it is a better choice for Godwoken to abort the seedless idea in the current phase, due to many reasons:
 - ERC-4337 is still in the protocol design phase, it is not widely accepted by the community.
-It might take a while before it makes a real influence on crypto.
+It might take a while before it makes a real influence in the crypto industry.
 However, we want the users and developers to enjoy the gasless feature today.
 - Godwoken is focused on infrastructure while ERC-4337 is apparently an application-level business.
 The way Godwoken chooses to implement the gasless feature is more like an optional API, it doesn’t conflicts with the application developers who might wish to pursue a smart wallet opportunity when ERC-4337 is ready in the future.
 - ERC-4337 is very flexible and brings more complexity thus making it unrealistic to safely use in the production stage right now.
 - There is a gap between smart contract wallets and key-based wallets.
 Most users today are still using key-based wallets.
 - Since Godwoken is built on the UTXO model of the CKB blockchain, there is a lot of space to explore account abstraction ideas, and it might not happen on the EVM-compatible level.

 The seedless vision of ERC-4337 introduces a lot of complex details and involves different ecosystem actors in order to make it work.
 To implement account abstraction, ERC-4337 makes the user sign `UserOperation` call data and sends them to a separate mem-pool, A special class of actor called bundlers (either block builders, or users that can send transactions to block builders through a bundle marketplace) package up a set of these objects into a transaction making a special calling to `Entrypoint`, and that transaction then gets included in a block.
 Godwoken inherent the `UserOperation` idea from ERC-4337 but exclude the complexity part of account abstraction.
 The gasless feature allows the user to sign a transaction with 0 gas price to call entrypoint contract with `UserOperation` call data.
 Since the user is still signing a transaction instead of a `UserOperation` call data, we don't need a separate mem-pool to handle different kinds of requests.
-Therefore we don't need the bundlers role either. the block_producer is naturally the bundler who packs the gasless transaction into a new block.
+Therefore we don't need the role of bundlers either.
+The block_producer is naturally the bundler who packs the gasless transaction into a new block.
 More clear differences can be found in the details of `UserOperation` structure changes:

 ```txt